The MUlti Vessel Interactive Trainer

 MuVIT in the classroom

-The MuVIT platform comes with 70 installed scenarios.
-These missions are predefined as to the activity to be performed and the criteria for success.
+The MuVIT platform comes with 70 installed scenarios, these are predefined as to the activity to be performed and the criteria for success.

 Having larger vessels available allows for the creation of scenarios which require interaction with large commercial vessels.
-The Port of Tampa is a major port in the Gulf of Mexico thus the addition of commercial traffic aids in learning how to handle such situations.
+The Port of Tampa is a major port in the Gulf of Mexico thus the addition of commercial traffic has been useful in teaching students how to interact with them in a safe manner.

-In Free Roam mode the instructor would select the locale, vessel type and the operating environment.
+MuVIT contains a Free Roam mode where the instructor can select the locale, vessel type and the operating environment.
 The current platform supports 24 vessels from a jetski to a supertanker.
 These can operate in 14 locations in varying weather conditions from calm to stormy.
 Also adjustable is time of day and season allowing for any lighting situation.

 For instruction we have found it advantageous to stay in the US venues of New York Harbor and San Francisco Harbor.
 These two locations allow for the instructor to download the actual NOAA chart booklets (numbers 12334 and 18649, respectively) which compare well with the MuVIT software’s internal charts.